 NOMINATION AND SELECTION PROCEDURES

 Anyone may nominate an individual to receive this award; no self-nominations are permitted.
-Deadline is September 30th each year.
+Deadline is September 30th each year, starting 2021.

 The nomination submission includes: